recommenders-team/recommenders/tools/docker/README.md

 Build Arg|Description|
 ---------|-----------|
 ENV|Environment to use, options: cpu, psypark, gpu, full (defaults to cpu)|
-VIRTUAL_ENV|Virtual environment to use; mandatory argument, must be one of "conda", "venv"|
+VIRTUAL_ENV|Virtual environment to use; mandatory argument, must be one of "conda", "venv", "virtualenv"|
 ANACONDA|Anaconda installation script (defaults to miniconda3 4.6.14)|

 Example: